Howard A. Rodman: Destiny Express

-'Destiny Express' was published in January 1990 by Atheneum Books.
+Destiny Express was published in January 1990 by Atheneum Books.
 It was blurbed by Thomas Pynchon, who called it "Daringly imagined and darkly romantic — a moral thriller."

-'Destiny Express' is an historical romance.
-Set in Berlin in March 1933, it explores the stark choices faced by the German filmmaking community – chief among them legendary director Fritz Lang (M.; Metropolis), and his acclaimed wife and collaborator, Thea von Harbou.
-Lang was famously offered the position of head of the Reich's film industry by Josef Goebbels, and fled on the next train to Paris; von Harbou stayed, and made films for the Nazis.
+Destiny Express is an historical romance.
+Set in Berlin in March 1933, it explores the stark choices faced by the German filmmaking community – chief among them legendary director Fritz Lang (M; Metropolis), and his acclaimed wife and collaborator, Thea von Harbou.
+Lang was famously offered the position of head of the Reich's film industry by Joseph Goebbels, and fled on the next train to Paris; von Harbou stayed, and made films for the Nazis.
 Destiny Express is thus the story of the end of a marriage, set in one of history's most crucial junctures.
 Other historical figures – Bertolt Brecht, Billy Wilder among them – play significant roles in the novel's intertwined narratives.

 The Great Eastern

 The novel The Great Eastern by Howard A. Rodman was published on June 4, 2019, by Melville House Publishing.
+In 2020, actor Keegan-Michael Key was quoted in The New York Times as saying of the book, "It’s great.
+It’s been my favorite read of the year so far."

 In March 2019, the film rights to The Great Eastern were acquired by the UK film company Great Point Media, and Rodman was commissioned to write the screen adaptation.